Stef-Gijsberts/interfere-synth/report.md

 *interfere-vst*. *interfere-vst*, in its turn, requests audio from the supplier, *interfere-core*.

-Now, if later on another standard than vst must be used, then the core does not have to be modified.
-This can save a lot of time, because the core is much bigger than the vst implementation.
+The advantage of this design shows when another standard than VST must be used.
+The core then does not have to be modified.
+This saves time, because it is bigger and more complex than *interfere-vst*.

 ## Detailed Design
 <!-- Give a detailed design in terms of data structures and algorithms, for